By Skip Clement

-Over several decades, many destinations in every continent, and home waters of Western Pennsylvania, Eastern Idaho, and South Florida, I’ve learned to make friends with professional fly fishing guides who tie their flies.
+Over several decades, many destinations in every continent, and home waters of Western Pennsylvania, Eastern Idaho, South Florida, and now the foothills of the Appalachians in North Georgia, I’ve learned to make friends with professional fly fishing guides who tie their flies.

 What does that mean?